bobbyno/referable/README.md

-# Referable lein-template
+# Referable

-Generate a new referable API project.
-Referable is a simple reference for RESTful API's in Clojure.
+### A lein template for a RESTful API in Clojure

+Generates a new RESTful API project ready for deployment as an uberjar or a Docker container.

 ## Usage